Hundreds march in Hong Kong against potential coronavirus quarantine clinics

 But anger has been brewing over Chief Executive Carrie Lam’s refusal to completely shut the border with mainland China, where the new fast-spreading coronavirus is believed to have originated, with some medical staff going on strike and small-scale protests emerging in various locations in support.

-Some buildings in those neighborhoods had been designated as potential quarantine sites.
+Some buildings in those neighbourhoods had been designated as potential quarantine sites.

 “The government didn’t listen to public demands of a complete border closure, and now they want to set up epidemic clinics in 18 districts.
 Doing that is like creating more wounds rather than trying to stop the bleeding,” Tin Shui Wai resident Chan Mei-lin said.